Overview

 Some User Items are more complex than others.
 Link User Items are simple; the main properties of a Link User Item are a title and URL.
 Other User Items, like all the chart types, have a dozen or more properties.

-All User Items can appear in one of the site's menus, and so all User Items have a "Menu" property that you can set to "Top", "MenuBar", "SideBar", or "Bottom" and combinations of those choices.
+Some User Items can appear in one of the site's menus, and those User Items have a "Menu" property that you can set to "Top", "MenuBar", "SideBar", or "Bottom" and combinations of those choices.
+When an item is nested beneath a Custom Page, you can set Menu to "SubMenu" to add an item to a drop-down menu.

 User Item Types